holyavkin/Public/codex.md

 - For most questions answers might be found inside the self, Google & Wikipedia.
 - Logic is a helpful tool, but has flaws and can't be relied on entirely.
 - Acupuncture works, somehow.
-- Some vaccinations are good.
+- Some vaccinations might be good, but better to improve immune system by cold shower, fasting & meditation.
 - Editing DNA might be helpful.
 - AI exists and getting more aware of itself.